Abhishek-7400/AWS_CICD/EKS/prerequisites.md

 kubectl – A command line tool for working with Kubernetes clusters.
 For more information, see [Installing or updating kubectl]("https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html").

-✔✔ installing kubectl on linux curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl" sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl kubectl version --client
+✔✔ installing kubectl on linux sudo snap install kubectl --classic kubectl version --client

 eksctl – A command line tool for working with EKS clusters that automates many individual tasks.
 For more information, see [Installing or updating]("https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html").